GrigorisLionis/Elektion-Data-Scraper/README.md

 # Election-Data-Scraper
-Simple scraper for greek parliamentary election data The scaper use selenium and a simple pattern recognition to scape district level election data
+Simple scraper for greek parliamentary election data from the official web site (https://ekloges.ypes.gr/) There does not seem to be an API for providing the data, nor a JSON scheme, so a selenium approach was deemed necessary The scaper use selenium and a simple pattern recognition to scape district level election data
-An -almost- tidy format is output
+An -almost- tidy format is produced
 ## Finer - grained data
 The same  scaper could be also used for scraping municipality level election data The format is more or less the same